 If you’re a lover of all things sewing, you’ve probably heard all the clever quotes: Measure Twice, Cut Once; Keep Calm and Quilt On, Sewing Mends the Soul, and our favorite for this project: It’s All About The Fabric.
 In the fashionable, upscale boutiques, the ones filled with the latest purses and bags, one trend we noticed is what we dubbed The Signature Fabric Tote.
 This is a bag whose fabric is so unique and striking, it is the focal point of the entire design.
-These special handbags carried price tags for $75, $100, and up.
-With the amazing fabric options available to you, both in-store an online, you can create your own signature style for a fraction of boutique prices.
+These special handbags carried price tags of $75, $100, and up.
+With the amazing fabric options available to you, both in-store and online, you can create your own signature style for a fraction of retail prices.
 Home décor fabrics are an especially good category.
 It’s where we went to originally find an eye-catching geometric in a high-end charcoal and citrine color combination with an amazing chenille texture.

 We combined our key fabric with a solid faux suede for the inset panels.
 The solid doesn’t draw away the focus but does introduce another wonderful texture.

 These inset panels also anchor the handles, which can become another point of interest in the design.
 The tone of bag can swing from casual to elegant depending on the type of handle you choose.
 We wanted a professional, downtown feel and so opted for a sleek bamboo-look set in a simple black plastic.

 Although home décor and upholstery fabrics are traditionally more expensive than their cotton cousins, they are usually much wider – so you need less yardage.
 We used just ½ yard and had a nice chunk leftover, which we’re saving for a great ScrapBusters project… maybe a clutch or a mini pillow or an accent pocket on another tote, or….?

 The tote finishes at approximately 10″ high x 14″ wide x 4″ deep with the center insert panel designed for an approximate 5″ – 5½” handle set.